-8.3.a.1.
+- 8.3.a.1.
 This subsection establishes nutrient criteria designed to protect Water Use Categories B and C. The following cool water nutrient criteria shall apply to cool water lakes.
 (See Appendix F for a representative list.)
-The following warm water nutrient criteria shall apply to all other lakes with a summer residence time greater than 14 days.
+The following warm water nutrient criteria shall apply to all other lakes with a summer residence time greater than 14 days. - 8.3.a.2.

-8.3.a.2.
 Total phosphorus shall not exceed 40 μg/l for warm water lakes and 30 μg/l for cool water lakes based on an average of four or more samples collected during the period May 1 to October 31.
-In lieu of such sampling, impairment may be evidenced at any time by noncompliance with section 3.2, as determined by the Secretary.
-Chlorophyll-a shall not exceed 20 μg/l for warm water lakes and 10 μg/l for cool water lakes based on an average of four or more samples collected during the period May In lieu of such sampling, 1-October 31. impairment may be evidenced at any time by noncompliance with section 3.2, as determined by the Secretary.
+Chlorophyll-a shall not exceed 20 μg/l for warm water lakes and 10 μg/l for cool water lakes based on an average of four or more samples collected during the period May 1-October 31.
+In lieu of total phosphorus and/or chlorophyll-a sampling, impairment may be evidenced at any time by noncompliance with section 3.2, as determined by the Secretary. - 8.4.

-- 8.3.a.3.
-A lake shall not be considered impaired based upon an average total phosphorus concentration in excess of the criterion established in section 8.3.a.2, unless the chlorophyll-a criterion established therein is also exceeded. - 8.4.
 Variances from Specific Water Quality Criteria.
 A variance from numeric criteria may be granted to a discharger if it can be demonstrated that the conditions outlined in paragraphs 6.1.b.1 through 6.1.b.6, herein, limit the attainment of one or more specific water quality criteria.
 Variances shall apply only to the discharger to whom they are granted and shall be reviewed by the Secretary at least every three years.
 In granting a variance, the requirements for revision of water quality standards in 46 CSR 6 shall be followed. - 8.5.
 Site-specific numeric criteria.
-The Secretary may establish numeric criteria different from those set forth in Appendix E,

-Table 1 for a stream or stream segment upon a demonstration that existing numeric criteria are either over-protective or under-protective of the aquatic life residing in the stream or stream segment.
+The Secretary may establish numeric criteria different from those set forth in Appendix E, Table 1 for a stream or stream segment upon a demonstration that existing numeric criteria are either over-protective or under-protective of the aquatic life residing in the stream or stream segment.
 A site-specific numeric criterion will be established only where the numeric criterion will be fully protective of the aquatic life and the existing and designated uses in the stream or stream segment.
 The site-specific numeric criterion may be established by conducting a Water Effect Ratio study pursuant to the procedures outlined in US EPA's "Interim Guidance on the Determination and Use of Water-Effect Ratios for Metals" (February 1994); other methods may be used with prior approval by the Secretary.
-In adopting sitespecific numeric criteria, the requirements for revision of water quality standards set forth in 46 CSR 6 shall be followed.
+In adopting site-specific numeric criteria, the requirements for revision of water quality standards set forth in 46 CSR 6 shall be followed.